When most people think about the term ‘copywriter’, they imagine someone in an ad agency who...

 An editor’s job can vary widely depending on what type of editing they do.

 What is an editor’s typical day like?

-Just like with freelance writing, there’s not really any such thing as a typical day.
+Just as with freelance writing, when it comes to editing freelance, there’s not really any such thing as a typical day.

 You might be doing client work for the majority of your day, but you’ll also need to spend time on marketing yourself as a freelancer, acquiring new clients, and the general admin, filing and accounts work that goes along with running your own business.
 Taking some time to look at how your business is doing, and planning for the future and where you would like to be is also vital.

-If you pursue this type of career, you’ll find that it can be a high-pressured job with long hours, especially when coming up to a deadline.
+If you pursue this type of career, you’ll find that it can be a high-pressure job with long hours, especially when coming up to a deadline.